Animeshkumarlk/Nike-Shoes-Sales-SQL-Data-Analysis-Project/README.md

 The objective of this project is to simulate a real business scenario where analysts work with raw sales data to extract insights and support decision-making.

-Using SQL, this project covers:
+Using SQL, this project covers:-

 ✅ Database and table creation